Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

 This article is designed to help you keep track of the versions that have been released, and to understand what the changes are in the latest version.

+## 2.0.2.51 - Public preview release of the AzureADPreview module

+### Release status

+09/20/2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.51)

+### Fixed issues
+This release fixes a bug where the Disconnect-AzureAD cmdlet, in specific conditions, did not clear a cached token in the PowerShell session.

+## 2.0.2.50 - General availability release of the AzureAD module

+### Release status

+09/20/2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureAD/2.0.2.50)

+### Fixed issues
+This release fixes a bug where the Disconnect-AzureAD cmdlet, in specific conditions, did not clear a cached token in the PowerShell session.

 ## 2.0.2.39 - Preview release of the AzureAD Preview module